pivotal-legacy/pivotal_ide_prefs/README.md

 # Pivotal IDE Prefs

-This repo provides both a superset of the Mac OS X 10.5+ keybindings for JetBrains IDEs, it also gives your team a workflow to track team-specific IDE preferences over time.
+This repo provides both a superset of the Mac OS X 10.5+ keybindings for JetBrains IDEs, as well as a team-centric workflow for tracking and syncing IDE customizations over time.

 ## Requires